albert-meneau/serverless-template/README.md

 ## What You Get

-A production-ready nanosrvice with the following capabilities:
+A production-ready nanoservice with the following capabilities:
 - DataDog integration with custom metrics
 - Centralized CloudWatch logs
-- GoCD ready
+- GoCD ready - templatized pipeline
 - Multi-environments deployments (dev, staging, prod)
 - Slack notification
 - Environment aware configuration
+- Base tests
 - more